 Among all the historical monuments built during Islamic rule, the mosques built in this era also play an important role in forming the culture and heritage of the country.
-Here in this post we are going to discuss about the 6 best mosques in India which will take you to the bygone Islamic era of the country.
+Here in this post, we are going to discuss the 6 best mosques in India which will take you to the bygone Islamic era of the country.

 - Jama Masjid in Delhi